Judith Lauter

 * * * * * *

-Excerpted from Lauter JL (Volume One, Xlibris, 2022) -- (click here for book posting)
+Excerpts below from Lauter JL (Volume One, Xlibris, 2022) -- (click here for book posting)

-A note to the reader: How this book differs from most evolutionary-psychology/ eco-apocalypse/new-humanist treatises
+How this book differs from most evolutionary-psychology/ eco-apocalypse/new-humanist treatises

 Today there are many books attempting to explain human beings and human history, and they all seem to me to share a certain structure.
 Such books typically begin with a description of human nature defined in terms of our biological and evolutionary beginnings, then go on to review the events of human history (both “prehistory” and recorded history) up to the present day.